-In our City of London EC4 dental practice we’ve seen many times how constant biting and chewing makes teeth wear down with age.
+We have seen many times how constant biting and chewing makes teeth wear down with age.
 The added problem is that sometimes – through stress or a bad ‘bite’ – the upper and lower sets of teeth can grind against each other excessively.

 This is bad news and ‘self destructive’.
 The hard tooth enamel will wear down prematurely if it comes in continuous contact with other tooth enamel.